baptiste-genest/baptiste-genest.github.io/blogdown/content/projects.md

 Here is a selection of my favorite and most polished projects/experiments over the last 4 years.

 Loving Math & Computer Science is an endless source of discoveries and joy.
-I learned so much with these projects.
 </div>

 ##  "Estimation of the volume of Voronoi cells in high dimension and control variables in Monte Carlo rendering"